 “You have trash all over the yard.
 Looks like you left the recycling out on a windy day again.”

 I am thinking, “While you were talking, you could have picked up a piece or two.”

 And as much as I don’t always appreciate her comments, she is the one who alerted me that we had lost a shingle, and she is the first to let me know when our dog has taken another unaccompanied walk.

 Feedback at work is the same.
-Sometimes it’s just the encouragement you need, sometimes it’s something you already knew and sometimes it’s a blind spot that you aren’t excited about, but nevertheless, you needed to hear it.
+Sometimes it’s just the encouragement you need, sometimes it’s something you already knew and sometimes it’s a blind spot that you aren’t excited about, but nevertheless, you needed to hear about it.

-Feedback at work is one lense into how others perceive you.
+Feedback at work is one lens into how others perceive you.
 It can also give you some ideas to help you plan your own development and that feedback can help you reach your full potential.

 Tips for effectively receiving feedback:

 - Take long, deep breaths; they are free, take as many as you can.

 - Listen carefully – paraphrase to make sure you heard the message correctly.
 This also demonstrates to the other person that you are sincere in wanting to hear his or her feedback.